Vietnam.vn - Nền tảng quảng bá Việt Nam

 The villa owner did not choose to spend billions to complete the villa for rent (Illustration: Ha Phong).

-According to Mr. Nguyen, if they are not real buyers, most investors who buy villas will accept leaving them abandoned without considering finishing and putting them into use.
-What these villa owners care about is how much the price will increase, or when they need money to sell.
+According to Mr. Nguyen, if the buyer is not a real home buyer, most investors who buy villas will accept leaving them abandoned without considering finishing or putting them into use.
+What these villa owners care about is how the price will increase, or when they need money to sell.

 "The lowest price for finishing the interior of a villa ranges from 3-4 million VND/m2.
 For example, the cost to complete a 200m2, 3-storey villa is about 1.8 billion VND to 2.4 billion VND," Mr. Nguyen cited.